makkus/goji/README.md

 1) make the GlobusOnline REST API available via an easy-to-use Java library

-2) integrate GlobusOnline with VOMS and mds information
+2) integrate VOMS and an Information sytem provider into this Java Library so that GlobusOnline can be used in conjunction with those technologies